Key Takeaways

 Are e-signatures legally binding?

 Yes.
 In the United States, the ESIGN Act (2000) and the Uniform Electronic Transactions Act (UETA) give electronic signatures the same legal standing as handwritten signatures.
 In the European Union, the eIDAS regulation provides the legal framework.
 All platforms listed in this guide comply with these regulations.
+Learn more about whether electronic signatures are legally binding.

 How much does e-signature software cost?